|

 nearest water faucet (such as a utility sink or outdoor faucet).
 The water

-to run water until it runs clear.
-Shut the water off and let the unit sit for
+Continue to run water until it runs clear.
+Shut the water off and let the

-awhile, then flush it again.
-The homeowner may notice an initial
+unit sit for awhile, then flush it again.
+The homeowner may notice an

 is actually tiny air bubbles being purged from the carbon.
 This is normal,